Soldiers and Airmen in the Minnesota National Guard may be eligible for state education benefits.

 - You must be a member of the MN National Guard.

-- You are eligible for STR for any classes that you attend after completion of basic training.
+- You are eligible for STR for classes that you attend AT AN ACCREDITED COLLEGE after completion of basic training.

 - You must remain in the Minnesota National Guard during the entire term of courses.

 - E1 to O5, including Warrant Officers are eligible for State Tuition Reimbursement.
 The lifetime maximum State Tuition Reimbursement benefit is 208 quarter or 144 Semester credits.